 WHERE TO STAY IN WADI RUM DESERT

-In short, camping in Bedouin tents is totally worth it, the stars are beautiful at night and the food is veeery tasty.
-We stayed in Green Desert Wadi Rum, that offers peaceful accommodation in comfortable tents.
+In short, camping in Bedouin tents is totally worth it, the stars are beautiful at night and the food is very tasty.
+We stayed in Green Desert Wadi Rum, which offers peaceful accommodation in comfortable tents.
 Check prices and availability here.

 Other hotels in Wadi Rum include:

 - Bait Ali Wadi Rum – camp with access to the swimming pool in the desert.
 Check the rates and availability here.

 Dana Biosphere Reserve is a paradise for hiking in Jordan and is totally worth a visit.
 The hotels in Dana Biosphere Reserve vary from small guest houses or campsites to the famous luxury Ecolodge.